opinti/spectral-multifidelity/README.md

 ### 4. Uncertainty Quantification

 The model provides also the variance of each multi-fidelity esimate, which can be interpreted as an uncertainty measure.
-We can visualize it for this simple 2-d example by coloring each data point based on the value of variance:
+We can visualize it for this simple 2-d example by coloring each data point based on the value of variance.
+As expected, the uncertainty is larger for points that are further from the training data (the red dots), and approaches the high-fidelity noise level (0.01) closer to them.

 ```python
 ## Plot the variance of multi-fidelity esimates